isomerpages/moe-angsanapri/_teaching-and-learning/Mathematics.md

 The financial literacy programme aims to impart in our P1 and P2 students’ basic financial literacy skills through hands-on activities.
 We hope to inculcate good saving habits from young and equip our students with basic knowledge of managing their money.

 ![](/images/Math2.png)

+<u> GEM@Recess </u>

+<u> Games and Engagement through Mathematics </u>

+GEM@ Recess aims to inculcate the love for Mathematics in all our students by engaging them in fun activities through games and hands-on competitions.